CR2 vs JPG: Why Professionals Shoot in RAW?

 If you've recently bought a Canon DSLR or Mirrorless camera, you might have noticed a file format called "CR2".
 Unlike the familiar JPG, these files are huge, don't open in every app, and are hard to share.
 So, why do professional photographers insist on using them?

 "Shooting in JPG saves space, but shooting in RAW saves your photos.
-It gives you the power to fix exposure and colors in post-production."
+It gives you the power to fix a completely underexposed sky or a ruined white balance without introducing banding artifacts."

 The Solution: RawNova